zhousarah/azure-compute-docs/articles/virtual-machines/disk-encryption.md

 Double encryption at rest isn't currently supported with either Ultra Disks or Premium SSD v2 disks.

-To enable double encryption at rest for managed disks, see our article covering how to enable it with either the [Azure PowerShell module](disks-enable-double-encryption-at-rest-portal.md&tabs=azure-powershell), the [Azure CLI](disks-enable-double-encryption-at-rest-portal.md&tabs=azure-cli) or the [Azure portal](disks-enable-double-encryption-at-rest-portal.md).
+To enable double encryption at rest for managed disks, see [Enable double encryption at rest for managed disks](disks-enable-double-encryption-at-rest-portal.md).

 ## Server-side encryption versus Azure disk encryption